-PROXIMITY: Keeping related elements closer will indicate a close relation between them to the audience.
+PROXIMITY: Keeping related elements closer will indicate a close relationship between them to the audience.

-Space is an underrated, albeit powerful element to create visual contrast.
-Space can be used to show perspective, draw emphasis, or imply scale.
+Space is underrated, albeit powerful element to create visual contrast.
+Space can be used to show perspective, draw emphasis, or simply scale.
 We’ve all seen a PowerPoint presentation that’s so jam-packed with information, text, and imagery that you don’t even know where to start looking at it.
-Don’t create one of those designs that turn away visitors because it’s impossible to read it
+Don’t create one of those designs that turn away visitors because it’s impossible to read it.

-Passive White Space – This is the white space that occurs naturally, such as the area between words on a line or the space surrounding your content in the presentation.
+1. Passive White Space: This is the white space that occurs naturally, such as the area between words on a line or the space surrounding your content in the presentation.

 PROXIMITY AND ALIGNMENT